acidmasculinity/acidmasculinity.github.io/_source/sociology/adler.md

 publisher: "New York University Press"
 ---

-Ethnographers Peter Adler and Patricia Adler study internet communities of self-injurers.

-The profile of protest masculinities may overlap with self-injurers when protest masculinities become forms of self-harm.
+Ethnographers, Peter Adler and Patricia Adler study internet communities of self-injurers.
+The profile of protest masculinities may overlap with self-injurers when protest masculinity becomes a form of self-harm.